jason-green-io/jason-green-io.github.io/_posts/about.md

 My first Mac was a clamshell iBook SE, 466MHz.
 Got the first Airport base station with it.
 Also still have the original 5GB iPod, still works.

-These days I automate tv torrents to play on the Apple TV, do crazy things with bash scripts and find palprimes with Python.
+These days I automate tv torrents to play on the Apple TV, do crazy things with bash scripts and wrap Minecraft servers with Python.

+I ditched my MacBook for an iPad.